foundinblank/study1adults/04resultsection.md

 Reversed ANOVA
 --------------

-There is no main effect of group on accuracy (p = 0.12).
-There is, however, a main effect of group on facechest ratio (p = 0.01).
+There are main effects of group on accuracy (p = 0.04) and on facechest ratio (p = 0.01).
 Posthocs tell us the effect is driven by a significant difference between DeafNative and HearingNovice (p = 0.01).

 ``` r
 data.aov.rv <- data %>% filter(aoi=="facechest" & direction=="reversed")